zhangyuiris/3-ways-to-mix-video-tracks-with-javascript/README_en-us.md

 The code repository address of this article: [Click to visit](https://github.com/zhangyuiris/3-ways-to-mix-video-tracks-with-javascript) .

-# Scheme 1: Use Canvas to draw two video streams
+# Option 1: Use Canvas to draw two video streams

 ## Implementation ideas: